 Surrendering is definitely not a lesson that I have mastered yet but I am grateful for my time in India for challenging me to question who I am and to experiment with other ways of being.

-My social work placement in India is being completed with the support of a grant from the Layne Beachley Aim for the Stars Foundation
+My social work placement in India was possible thanks to the support of a grant from the Layne Beachley Aim for the Stars Foundation